Hurricane Kirk

 These swells could produce life-threatening surf and rip current conditions.

-Kirk is the 11th named of the 2024 Atlantic hurricane season, the 7th hurricane, and 3rd major hurricane.
+Kirk is the 11th named storm of the 2024 Atlantic hurricane season, the 7th hurricane, and 3rd major hurricane.

-It marks the farthest east in the tropical Atlantic that a has reached major hurricane strength this late in the calendar year on record.
+It marks the farthest east in the tropical Atlantic that a storm has reached major hurricane strength this late in the calendar year on record.

 “Of course, we had no satellite data in 1893, so where exactly the Great Charleston Hurricane of 1893 reached major hurricane intensity is somewhat uncertain,” CSU meteorologist Dr. Philip Klotzbach said.